 After that, there are a few places worth checking within Chiang Mai proper:

-• Cooking class on a farm – Since Thailand has a unique cuisine, we decided to take a cooking class to learn more about the local cuisine.
+• [CLOSED in 2023] Cooking class on a farm – Since Thailand has a unique cuisine, we decided to take a cooking class to learn more about the local cuisine.
 It was so special and intimate versus the cookie-cutter tourist cooking experiences.
 The host and her family were very welcoming of us into their gorgeous farm.
 We were able to see and pick local Thai ingredients such as morning glory, lime, mint, mulberry leaves, and turmeric.
 The host’s hill tribe friends were very knowledgeable about the forest and all of the use of the plants.
 The dishes we cook were all delicious with fresh ingredients from the farm.
 We even made our coconut milk!
 There were so many highlights and surprises during this day-long class that it is hard to include them all!
 If you are visiting Chiang Mai you can book this experience on AirBnB here.
 Trust us, you won’t regret it 🙂

 • Wat Phra That Doi Suthep – A popular temple among the tourists visiting Chiang Mai.
 We spent about 2 hours there (took a Grab to get to the temple and a red taxi to get back).